hazbo/kubernetes-overview/README.md

-NOTE: If you've not done this yet and feel uneasy about paying for something you might never use, Google (at least as of writing this) offer 60 days and $300 worth of resources to use with Google Cloud Platform when you initially sign up
-- no strings attached.
+NOTE: If you've not done this yet and feel uneasy about paying for something you might never use, Google (at least as of writing this) offer 60 days and $300 worth of resources to use with Google Cloud Platform when you initially sign up, no strings attached.
 This is a total steal, just [go here][7] then click on Free Trial.

 Get the ID of the project and configure like so: